simul/Teleport/docs/reference/libavstream_example.rst

 Introduction
 ------------

-Here we present an example of how to use libavstream to stream video.
+Here we present an example of how to use LibAVStream to stream video.
 LibAVStream has a default video encoder and decoder class that uses NVENC but for this example, we will assume a custom video encoder needs to be used.